alahirajeffrey/afripay-express-BE/README.md

 Afripay express is a fintech application that enables users to initiate cross-border money transfers across african countries with ease.
 The app should offer real-time exchange rate information, low transaction fees, and quick delivery of funds.

+## Services

+- [Authentication service](./user/): This service would be responsible for authentication and authorization users.
+STack would include Nestjs, Postgres, Prisma.

+- [Transaction service](./transaction/): This service would be responsible for performing the core financial operations of the app.
+It would be built using express, typescript, prisma and postgres and Flutterwave or paystack.

+- [Notification service](./notification/): This would be responsible for handling email and push notifications.
+It would be built using either fastapi or golang and mongodb.

 ## User FLow

 - User signs up with mobile number and requests mobile verification.